queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 20,250

-+1 bonus to melee weapon attack and damage rolls.
++1 bonus to melee weapon attack and damage rolls

 ___Set Bonus (2 of 4).___ Once per short rest, as a reaction to taking damage, you may jumpstart your shield regen and immediately gain shield points equal to your regen amount.